 Defence Force Members

-Our military compensation lawyers have significant experience in advising current and former Australian Defence Members who have been injured during the course of their service.
+We are proud to fight for those who have served our country.
+Our military compensation lawyers have significant experience advising current and former Australian Defence Force Members who have been injured during the course of their service.
 Our specialist team is passionate about protecting the rights of Defence Members.

 As a Defence Member, you have various entitlements to compensation if your injury has arisen during or because of your service in the defence force (whether that is in Australia or overseas).